Gym Wall Padding Installation Methods

 Choosing the Right Gym Mats

 All of the wall gym mats that we carry at Greatmats are designed with quality and durability in mind.
-You’ll find thick, durable vinyl exteriors and quality interior foams that balance strength with shock absorption.
+You’ll find thick, durable vinyl covers and quality foams that balance strength with shock absorption.
 Features like multiple installation method options and double-stitched seams exemplify the quality that you can expect from our products.

-If you have additional questions about how to attach mats to wall areas or how to hang wall mats, please call one of our friendly customer service representatives.
+If you have additional questions about how to attach mats to wall areas or how to hang wall mats, please call one of our friendly customer service representatives